PoC Guide: Automated Configuration Tool

 During this step, you obtain the customer connection details, manually create your Zone mappings, and import the configuration to your Cloud tenant.
 Note: For MCS, first follow the corresponding subsections under the Import your Site Configuration into Cloud section in this guide.

 CustomerInfo.yml file and add the corresponding CustomerName, CustomerID, and SecretKey values to it.
 These values can be obtained and generated from the Cloud portal, as shown in the following steps.

 First, open your

 CustomerInfo.ymlfile using a text editor application, such as Notepad.
 The following screenshot shows the

 CustomerInfo.ymlfile values that must be edited (underlined in red):

 On your Cloud portal click the hamburger menu again and go to Identity and Access Management:

-Back on your Cloud portal, under the Identity and Access Management portal and API Access tab, enter the name you want to identify this API key with on the Name your Secure Client box and then click the Create Client button.
-Note: This generates the
+Back on your Cloud portal, go to the Identity and Access Management portal and API Access tab.
+Enter the name you want to identify this API key with on the Name your Secure Client box.
+Then click the Create Client button.
+Note: This action generates the

 Client IDand the